 You might for instance slightly desaturate the background or, conversely, heighten the saturation of oranges and yellows in order to bring out the colors of the leaves, which already stand out against the background thanks to the blur generated by a large aperture, as shown in the image below.

-Autumn is an ideal season to practice photography: the variety of shapes and colors makes it easy to be creative and produce dynamic, expressive images.
-Make the most of natural contrasts typical of fall to best exploit the full color palette of the season.
+Fall is an ideal season to practice autumn photography: the variety of shapes and colors makes it easy to be creative and produce dynamic, expressive fall photos.
+Fall photography allows you to make the most of natural contrasts typical of the season and to best exploit its full color palette.

 By Céline Nébor